-The operation of the manual registration authority for issuing certificates for legal entities is carried out manually by trained and security-checked personnel of the Trust Center by means of a manual registration authority
+The operation of the manual registration authority for issuing certificates for legal entities is carried out manually by trained and security-checked personnel of the Trust Center by means of a manual registration authority.

-The registration and issue of certificates takes place on the basis of a standardized certificate request form.
+The registration and issue of certificates takes place based on a standardized certificate request form.